uread-cvg-detection-simulator/detection-simulator/README.md

 ### Using Nix on non NixOS hosts

-Godot requires OpenGL which has issues running on non NixOS hosts.
+Godot requires OpenGL which has issues running on non NixOS Linux hosts.
 If using the Nix package manager on such a system, use the `.#nonnix` devshell with the `--impure` flag.

 ```bash
 nix develop --impure .#nonnix